kdpuvvadi/blog/_posts/2024-03-18-pihole-dns-tailscale.md

 ### Remote windows machine

-To test outside the network, i'm connecting `Windows 11` machine to `5G` and Test it.
+To test outside the network, I'm connecting `Windows 11` machine to `5G` and Test it.

 ### Tailnet Status